 What benefits will be paid if I die after retiring on pension?

 If you die after retiring on pension, your benefits will no longer be payable.
-Your spouse, civil partner, next of kin or person dealing with your Estate must immediately inform the Pension Section of the administering authority whose address is given at the beginning of this guide of your date of death as otherwise an overpayment could occur.
+Your spouse, civil partner, next of kin or person dealing with your Estate must immediately inform the Pension Section of your date of death as otherwise an overpayment could occur.
+You can find contact details at the beginning of this guide.

 The following benefits may then be payable:

-A lump sum death grant A lump sum death grant will be payable if death occurs in the first five years on pension and you are under age 75 at the date of death.
-The sum payable will be five times your annual pension reduced by the pension already paid to you up to the date of death.
+A lump sum death grant A lump sum death grant will be payable if you die after receiving your pension for less than five years and you are under age 75 when you die.
+The sum payable will be five times your annual pension reduced by the pension already paid to you.

 A spouse's or civil partner’s pension A spouse (either from a same or opposite sex marriage) or civil partner will receive a short-term pension for the three months following your death, or six months if one or more eligible dependent children are in the spouse’s or civil partner’s care.
 This will be equal to the pension you were receiving or would have received but for a reduction due to early retirement or had it not been paid as a lump sum due to exceptional ill health.